Musicals101.com

 b.
 Aug.
 13, 1895 (Yorkville, New York City) - d.
 Dec.
 4, 1967 (NYC)

 One of the greatest clowns of the 20th Century, Lahr left grammar school to become a child performer.
 He worked his way up through burlesque and vaudeville, making his Broadway debut in Harry Delmar's Revels (1927).
-Winning raves as Gink Shiner in the musical hit, Hold Everything (1928), he remained Broadway's reigning comedian through the 1930s.
-Lahr starring in Flying High (1930), Hot-Cha (1932), Life Begins at 8:40 (1934), two George White revues, and the Cole Porter hit DuBarry Was a Lady (1939) – in which he and co-star Ethel Merman introduced "Friendship" and the bawdy showstopper "But in the Morning, No."
+Winning raves as "Gink Shiner" in the musical hit, Hold Everything (1928), he remained Broadway's reigning comedian through the 1930s.
+Lahr starred as "Rusty Krause" in Flying High (1930), "Alky Schmidt" in Hot-Cha (1932), Life Begins at 8:40 (1934), two George White revues, and originated the role of "Louis" in the Cole Porter hit DuBarry Was a Lady (1939) – in which he and co-star Ethel Merman introduced "Friendship" and the bawdy showstopper "But in the Morning, No."

 By this time, Lahr had appeared in several films, including the screen version of Flying High (1931).
-His most memorable Hollywood role was as the Cowardly Lion in MGM's The Wizard of Oz (1939), introducing "If I Were King of the Forest."
+His most memorable Hollywood role was as "Zeke/The Cowardly Lion" in MGM's The Wizard of Oz (1939), introducing "If I Were King of the Forest."
 Although he continued to make occasional screen appearances, Broadway remained his primary kingdom.
-Lahr starred in several revues, including Seven Lively Arts (1944) with Bea Lillie, Two on the Aisle (1951) with Dolores Gray and The Boys Against the Girls (1959).
+Lahr starred in several major revues, including Seven Lively Arts (1944) with Bea Lillie, Two on the Aisle (1951) with Dolores Gray and The Boys Against the Girls (1959).
 Popular on radio, the rubber faced Lahr became a great favorite on television, making frequent guest appearances and starring in a series of commercials for Lays potato chips.
 A critic aptly described his distinctive voice as sounding like "an English horn played underwater."

 Lane, Burton